Music in the operating theater may not be safe: Study

 More than 50 percent of surgical operations are performed against a backdrop of music overall, though the figure varies by country, the researchers reported.
 In Britain, the rate is 72 percent.

-Music has a long history in the operating theatre.
+Music has a long history in the operating theater.
 A hundred years ago, a pioneering surgeon in England hired musicians to soothe the jangled nerves of patients undergoing anaesthesia before going under the knife.

 Gradually, however, the intended audience shifted from the patients to health professionals.
 Popular television series such as Scrubs and Nip & Tuck often showed doctors taking in tunes while wielded a scalpel.
 Today, many theatre suites have in-built music systems.